Pep Rally (song)

-"Pep Rally" is a song by American recording artist Missy Elliott.
-It was released by The Goldmind Inc. and Atlantic Records on February 7, 2016, as a single.
+"Pep Rally" is a song by American rapper Missy Elliott.
+It was released by The Goldmind Inc. and Atlantic Records on February 7, 2016, as a promotional single.
 The song is heard in a commercial for Amazon's Echo speaker, which features Elliott as well as actors Alec Baldwin and Jason Schwartzman.
 "Pep Rally" is also featured in a 2019 Gatorade commercial with Dwyane Wade and Gabrielle Union.

 Critical reception

-In a retrospetive review of the song, Steven J. Horowitz fom Vulture called the song "a drumline knocker released via an Amazon Echo commercial.
+In a retrospective review of the song, Steven J. Horowitz from Vulture called the song "a drumline knocker released via an Amazon Echo commercial.
 It's more in line with the late-era, party-starting fare of [Elliott's] catalogue, with bits of bounce thrown in for good measure."